LinkedSoftwareDependencies/npm-extraction-server/README.md

 git clone --recursive
 ```

+and to also update the submodule when pulling.

 ## Server
 The server can be started by running `bin/index.js`.
 The command to start it is